 Sony RX10 III versus Canon G1 X Mark III

-The Sony Cyber-shot DSC-RX10 III and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were officially introduced, respectively, in March 2016 and October 2017.
+The Sony Cyber-shot DSC-RX10 III and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were announced, respectively, in March 2016 and October 2017.
 Both the RX10 III and the G1X Mark III are fixed lens compact cameras that are based on an one-inch (RX10 III) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Camera Body Specifications

 |Sony RX10 III (⇒ rgt)||133 mm||94 mm||127 mm||1051 g||420||YES||2016||1,499||discont.||check|

 |Canon G1 X Mark III (⇒ lft)||115 mm||78 mm||51 mm||399 g||200||YES||2017||1,299||latest||check|

 |Canon 6D Mark II (⇒ lft | rgt)||144 mm||111 mm||75 mm||765 g||1200||YES||2017||1,999||latest||check|